interlockjs/interlock/docs/extensibility.md

 ## getBundles

-This is an **asynchronous promise plugin**.
-This means that the function should return a promise that resolves to the expected value.
+This is an **asynchronous stream plugin**.
+This means that the function should return a stream that emits expected values.

 This Pluggable's definition can be found [here](../src/compile/index.js#L37-L61).